Document DM-PR-001, Revision A. November 1995.

 end

-Three carts are bundled with this kit.
-Read them in this order:
+Five carts ship with this kit.
+Read them in this order; each one introduces a new piece of the hardware.

 For questions not covered here, write to devsupport@damocles-interactive.com.
 Replies are typically within five business days.